drgg62086/luna/README.md

 # [Proposal] - speed up the burning by launch multi-person online collaborative painting activities(like reddit's r/place) regularly and cast the result of each painting activities as an nft

-this activity may require the development of some DAPP, or just create a smart contract that everyone can send a little luna to this address to modify specific pixel color
+this activity may require the development of some DAPP, or just create a smart contract that everyone can send a little luna to this address to modify some pixel color

 And then,here can set up two modes:
 'free mode' or 'auction mode'